Qwilr Page Design Tips

 Tip #7: Seamless Background

-One amazing way to design your page is by making a background that continuously flows through the blocks.
+One great way to design your page is by creating a background that flows seamlessly across blocks.
 What does that mean?
-An example below shows the dark background flowing straight to the light background without the usual straight gray line that is present between blocks.
-This tip works perfectly if you want a smooth flow on your page.
+In the example below, you’ll see a dark background transitioning smoothly into a light background—without the usual straight gray line that typically appears between blocks.
+This technique is perfect for achieving a smooth, continuous flow on your page.

 Here’s how you can do this:

-Make the background in Canva/Photoshop.
-Make a slanted rectangle (or whatever shape you desire) then stretch it across the whole canvas and choose your desired color (your brand colors are recommended).
+Create the background in Canva or Photoshop by making a slanted rectangle (or any shape you prefer), then stretch it across the entire canvas and fill it with your chosen color—using your brand colors is recommended.
 It should look something like this:

 Add a splash block and upload your background.